Architects

 John C. Morley

 John C. “Jack” Morley was born in 1914 and completed an undergraduate degree in economics at Rockhurst College in 1936 and a Bachelor of Science in architecture at the University of Kansas in 1939.
-His architecture career was interrupted by World War II in which Jack served as an officer in the United States Navy, reaching the rank of Captain in 1963 in the Naval Reserve.
+His architecture career was interrupted by World War II in which Jack served as an officer in the U.S. Navy, reaching the rank of captain in 1963 in the Navy Reserve.
 During the war, Lt.
-Morley was a flight instructor and he saw extensive combat on the U.S.S.
+Morley was a flight instructor and saw extensive combat on the U.S.S.
 Saginaw Bay in the South Pacific in Leyte Gulf.
-He was shot down twice and for his bravery received the Distinguished Flying Cross and six Air Medals.
+He was shot down twice and for his bravery and received the Distinguished Flying Cross and six Air Medals.

-After the war in 1947, Jack was appointed Assistant Professor of Architecture at KU, and promoted to Professor of Architecture in 1963.
+After the war, Jack was appointed assistant professor of architecture at KU in 1947, and promoted to professor of architecture in 1963.
 Morley had an extensive international career in education, received a Fulbright Fellowship to Denmark in 1955, received a Diploma in Civic Design from the University of Edinburgh, Scotland in 1962, and was awarded the Distinguished Alumni Award by the School of Architecture and Urban Design in 1978.
-Professor Morley was named a Fellow in the American Institute of Architects in 1982, and Professor Emeritus in 1985 at the University of Kansas.
-While in academia, Professor Morley also had an active design and urban planning practice involving several hundred projects.
+Morley was named a Fellow in the American Institute of Architects in 1982, and professor emeritus in 1985 at the University of Kansas.
+While in academia, Morley also had an active design and urban planning practice involving several hundred projects.
 Jack was an inveterate modernist architect and planner and his completed projects include schools, numerous churches, banks, professional buildings, commercial buildings, medical facilities, houses, governmental offices, university buildings, and master plans for cities and parks.
-John Charles Morley died on September 11, 2001 at the age of 87.
+John Charles Morley died on September 11, 2001 at age 87.

 Richard Peters